wenyang/azureml-v2-preview/README.md

 The 2.0 developer platform provides first class API / CLI / SDK support for model training and scoring scenarios.

+Private preview launches at the end of November, this repo is in progress.

 # Key goals

 ## New CLI experience
-- consistent progression from simple job to sweep job to workflow  job
+- consistent job story
-- consistent progression from model to endpoint (real time and batch)
+- consistent endpoint story
 - all ML resources, assets and artifacts can be serialized and exported in a human readable format (git-compatible)
-- support for reusable Components - all jobs are now composable
+- all jobs are now composable
-- reduce concepts to fundamentals of: Job, Component, Data, Environment, Model, Endpoint, LinkedService (aka AttachedResource)
+- reduce concepts to fundamentals of: Job, Dataset, Environment, Model, Endpoint, LinkedService (Compute & Storage)

 ## ARM support
 - Improved API surface area and clean APIs for ISVs and language SDKs to build on top of